-Yoga asana originated in India as a simple way to prepare the body for meditation.
-Asana practitioners would use a small number of poses to keep the body limber, allowing them to sit for longer periods of time.
+Yoga asanas began as a simple way to prepare the body for meditation.
+Asana practitioners would practice a small number of poses which would keep the body limber, allowing them to sit for longer periods of time.
 Over the centuries, yoga asana has quickly evolved into a diverse field in order to meet the needs of various communities and cultures.
-Today, yoga asana is used in a number of ways including: healing chronic diseases, promoting fitness, and reducing stress.
-All of these are beneficial uses of yoga asana.
-As you develop and refine your understanding of yoga asana, you'll be able to deliver your students more specific benefits, each according to their needs.
+Today, yoga asana is used in a number of ways, to promote health, fitness, and to reduce stress.
+All of these are appropriate uses of yoga asana.
+As you develop and refine your understanding of yoga asana, you'll be able to deliver your students more specific benefits, according to their needs.
 A master of asana can deliver all types of seemingly magical benefits to their students.